EniacARC/exc2-7-2/README.md

 # exc2-7-2
-A simple Netwrok protocol designed to invoke spedific actions in the server machine.
+A simple Netwrok protocol designed to invoke specific actions in the server machine.
 Each message is composed of a command, denoting the intended action, and accompanying binary data.
 The format includes fields for command length and data length, both represented as 4-byte unsigned integers in network byte order.

         Command Length: 4 bytes (unsigned integer, network byte order)
         Command: Variable length, ASCII-encoded string